 Austin’s Place Women’s Shelter

-The shelter is every night from 8:30pm until 7:00am.
-It is located at 70 E. Washington Street in Champaign.
-Overnight shelter is provided upon successful intake.
+The shelter is open 24 hours a day, every day of the year.
+A shelter program is provided upon successful intake.
 Our staff provide a safe and healthy atmosphere at the shelter.
 They also guide residents toward other local services and opportunities for work and housing.